About us

 Our Team

-Beyond Weather is an Amsterdam-based Vrije Universiteit spin-off company
+Beyond Weather is an Utrecht-based Vrije Universiteit spin-off company

-We are strongly grounded both in science (VU) and the entrepeneurial ecosystem of Amsterdam.
+We are strongly grounded both in science (VU) and the entrepeneurial ecosystem of Utrecht.

 Chief Executive Officer

-Jannes is an econometrician with an interest in sustainability, climate and weather systems.
+Jannes holds one BSc and two MSc degrees in the field of Climate Econometrics and Economics.
+He has a driven and ambitious mindset.
 He loves to work with code and data and likes to put these skills to use to make our world a better place.
-After working in a consultancy firm and graduating from VU Amsterdam, he started this S2S-AI venture with Sem and Dim.
 As a fanatic sportsman, he spends his free time riding his racing bike and playing football.

 Dr. Sem Vijverberg